 - Stand alongside us and amplify our voices – This is so crucial for those who feel like they’re screaming into the void or worse yet, attacked for their pain.
 Too often the discourse has told us we were over exaggerating our concerns and in doing so, we’ve silenced ourselves.

 - Support your local Asian-owned businesses, especially the ones who don’t have a social media presence.
 The businesses who aren’t on Facebook, Instagram, etc. are likely owned by individuals who don’t have the resources or English language skills to promote themselves and because of that, they need your help more than ever.
 Whether it’s a restaurant, deli, laundromat, tailor, salon, bakery, etc., they’ve been unfairly affected economically because of the xenophobic rhetoric that’s all too common.

-- Donate – If you can, please consider a donation to #StopAsianHate, which is redistributing funds to Asian American community-based organizations and also those who have been directly affected by the violence.
+- Donate – If you can, please consider a donation to #StopAsianHate, which is redistributing funds to Asian-American community-based organisations and also those who have been directly affected by the violence.

 - Stand-up and join us – If there’s a rally near you and you are comfortable going, please join, we cannot do it alone and we appreciate your support.”
 Diana Tsui, Editorial Director, Recommendations at The Infatuation